ChiroZine ARTICLES OF INTEREST

 With a surprising policy reversal, the Council on Chiropractic Education (CCE) Board of Directors voted in its semi-annual business meeting in Scottsdale, Ariz., to table the proposal recommending physiological therapeutics be included in the required curricular offerings in accredited Doctor of Chiropractic Degree Programs.

-Chiropractic: Does it work?
+Chiropractic: Does It Work?

 MSNBC Report ~ Wednesday, October 06, 1999